vega/altair/doc/user_guide/transform/aggregate.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Aggregate functions can be used without arguments.
-In such cases, the function will automatically aggregate the data from the column specified in the other axis.
+In such cases, the function operates directly on the input objects and returns the same value regardless of the provided field.

 The following chart demonstrates this by counting the number of cars with respect to their country of origin.